You can fill in a online feedback form to provide feedback to the NDIA.

 For information about making a complaint, visit the NDIS Commission website (external) (External website)

-Until the NDIS Commission is in place in each state and territory, NDIS participants, providers and workers are covered under their state or territory’s existing quality and safeguards system.
+Until 1 July 2020 when the NDIS Commission is in place in Western Australia, NDIS participants, providers and workers are covered under Western Australia's existing quality and safeguards system.

 What happens when you make a complaint?